dyla78/homeland-rp-bot/replit.md

 ## Overview

 This is a Discord bot designed for the Homeland RP Roblox server community.
-The bot provides essential server management features including role management, server link distribution, and permission-based command access.
+The bot provides essential server management features including role management, automatic server link distribution via clickable buttons, and permission-based command access.
 Built with Python using the discord.py library, it follows a modular architecture with clear separation of concerns across different components.

+**Current Status**: Fully operational with automatic "code" keyword detection that displays clickable embed buttons for Roblox server access.

 ## System Architecture